We are delighted to be Ensemble in Residence at St Andrew’s Voices, Scotland’s only festival dedicated to the voice and vocal music.

-‘The Wind’s Warning’ by Alison Willis and ‘Abendgebet’ by Jacob Beranek will be premiered by The Gesualdo Six at Cadogan Hall on Thursday 7 March 2019.
-Tickets are available here.
+‘The Wind’s Warning’ by Alison Willis and ‘Abendgebet’ by Jacob Beranek were premiered by The Gesualdo Six at Cadogan Hall on Thursday 7 March 2019.

-In addition, ‘Evening Prayer’ by Ryan Malone, ’Abendgebet’ by Karen Lemon, ’Ave Regina Caelorum’ by Aleksander Jan Szopa, and ‘Da pacem Domine’ by David Nunn, will be performed by The Gesualdo Six in 2019.
+In addition, ‘Evening Prayer’ by Ryan Malone, ’Abendgebet’ by Karen Lemon, ’Ave Regina Caelorum’ by Aleksander Jan Szopa, and ‘Da pacem Domine’ by David Nunn, will be performed by The Gesualdo Six in their 2019-20 season.

 Young Composers’s Workshop